Alcohol & Drug Evaluation

-CFIR’s Alcohol & Drug Evaluation Service offers comprehensive psychological assessments of your own or your loved one’s alcohol and drug use.
-Our clinical psychologists use the information acquired to determine whether alcohol and/or drug use diagnoses are applicable and outline treatment plans for those wanting or needing to change their substance use.
+The Alcohol & Drug Evaluation Service at CFIR offers comprehensive psychological assessments of your own or your loved one’s alcohol and drug use.
+The clinical psychologists in this Service use the information acquired to determine whether alcohol and/or drug use diagnoses are applicable and outline treatment plans for those wanting or needing to change their substance use.

 Do any of these substance use-related experiences apply to you or your loved one?